riccardo-giovarelli/astropix-apod/README.md

 Show the __Astronomy picture of the day__ by _Nasa_ through a simple shortcode

 ## Installation
-The plugin is available on WordPress plugin directory [here](https://it.wordpress.org/plugins/astropix-apod/).
+Download the plugin from the releases list and install in your WordPress

 ## Use
 Simply include the shortcode `[astropix-apod]` in your page or post

-## Main requirements

-WordPress 5.5+

 ## Authors